-My rowing career takes me back to 1979 when a shoulder injury prompted me to change sports from (American) Football.
-A bit of an unexceptional rowing career at university was impeded by catching up with other experienced oarsmen in technique and then by an illness contracted during a year abroad in West Africa.
-My one distinction was being captured by a photographer rowing in a Riverside 2x one morning in a photograph that would become quite popular around Cambridge and you can still buy postcards with the photo on it in Harvard Square today (see photo below).
+My rowing career takes me back to 1979 when a shoulder injury ended my (American) Football career at Harvard University.
+I learned my first lifelong lesson about the importance of technique as I was near the top of erg table, but near the bottom of the seat racing.
+My one distinction was being captured by a photographer rowing in a Riverside RC 2x one summer morning.
+That picture that would become quite popular around Cambridge and you can still buy postcards with the photo on it in Harvard Square today (see below).

-In the 1990s, my company sent me to London to open a European operation for them and we eventually settled in Marlow which with Henley form sort of the Mecca and Medina for all devout rowers.
-It turned out that our neighbor, John White, was active in Marlow Rowing Club and learning of my rowing past, he brought me down and introduced me to the club.
-After more than a decade off the water, I started gently with some recreational paddling.
-I still didn’t have the time to throw myself into a squad, but it wasn’t long before our children were old enough to pull a blade and I was soon taking them on outings (and eventually even had the fun of a father-son race with Chase – see photo above).
+In the 1990s, my company sent me to London to open a European operation for them and we eventually settled in Marlow, home of Sir Steve Redgrave and hallowed rowing heritage.
+After more than a decade off the water, I started gently with some recreational paddling, and as soon as our children were old enough to pull a blade and I was taking them on outings (see photo above).

-Over time, Ella has become more and more focused on her work as Pathway Development Coach for British Rowing and I have taken over the role as Coach and Coordinator for the Marlow Adaptive Rowing.
 As we built the programme, we have spearheaded a number of initiatives and innovations which will be provide much material for this site.
-I have also joined the British Adaptive Rowing Advisory Board where a number of people active in adaptive rowing work with British Rowing to promote and develop the sport.
+I have also joined the British Adaptive Rowing Advisory Board and the Adaptive Rowing Working Group which are working to promote and develop the sport.
 Hopefully, this website will provide a useful resource to help that objective.